 This is best eaten within 24 hours of making.
 The next day I noticed a lot of liquid in the pan.
-Still tasted amazing thought.
+Still tasted amazing though.

-- Arrange half of strawberries in baked pastry shell.
+Arrange half of strawberries in a baked pastry shell.
 Mash remaining berries and combine with sugar in a medium saucepan.
 Place saucepan over medium heat and bring to a boil, stirring frequently.

 In a small bowl, whisk together cornstarch and water.
 Gradually stir cornstarch mixture into boiling strawberry mixture.
 Reduce heat and simmer mixture until thickened, about 10 minutes, stirring constantly.